The Most Perfect Pork Roast With Crackling to hit your DINNER table!

 Crackling would have to be the most enjoyable part of a good piece of pork.
 That undeniable crispy, oily crunch filled with so much flavour is something we all look forward to after having a roast in the oven for hours.
 Especially as it fills your entire house with mouthwatering smells!

-We love using boneless pork shoulder (or butt) because the end results are always tender and juicy on the inside, while crispy crackling forms on the outside!
 These are some tips and tricks we’ve learned through the years roasting many (and failing at many) crackling roasts.

 - Don’t attempt to roast your pack straight out of its plastic wrapping.
 A lot of moisture gets retained in the rind underneath all of that plastic (or paper).
 It’s important to remove your roast first and thoroughly pat dry with paper towel.